shvansheikha/CustomeBanner/README.md

 # Banner-Slider
-This library is for sliding some single track !
+This library is for show some single track in slider !

 ## How to download